c6o/docs/content/welcome.md

 - [Reference](/reference/overview.md) - CLI and API references
 - [Examples](/examples/overview.md) - Example code to get you started

-Note that every document on this site is hosted on github and can be edited by members of the community.
+Note that every document on this site is hosted on GitHub and can be edited by members of the community.
 Constructive pull requests and issues requesting clarification are welcome.